 Hybrid Graduate Programs (master's, doctoral, or diploma; also known as "blended"):

-programs are designed in such a way that while the majority of the coursework components are online, students are required to be in attendance on campus for a portion of the program activities over the program length.
+Hybrid master's, doctoral, or diploma programs are designed in such a way that while the majority of the coursework components are online, students are required to be in attendance on campus for a portion of the program activities over the program length.

 Assessments may be conducted either online or face-to-face.
 Students must be informed at the outset of the course/program of which components will be conducted face-to-face.